vinhhoapham/DrawLineTool/README.md

 1. **Edge Spread Function (ESF)**:
    - The ESF is created by plotting the intensity values of pixels perpendicular to the detected line.
-   - This function represents the transition from dark to light (or vice versa) across the edge.
+   - This function represents the transition between two regions across the edge.

 2. **Line Fitting**:
    - An error function (erf) is fitted to the ESF using curve fitting techniques.